KarelKubat/his/README.txt

     You can see that history format by running the Bash builtin command 'history'.
 Try for an overview of formats.

-    Normally his won't store its own invocations; it only pollutes the saved list.
+    Normally his won't store its own invocations (i.e., anything that starts with 'his); it only pollutes the saved list.
 If you want to, you can use flag --accept-his when adding commands to make sure that even such invocations end up in the list.

     Adding is 'smart' in the sense that it doesn't duplicate already present entries.
-So you can add the same command over and over again, without polluting the list.
-Also due to the internal structure, an identical command that is added at a different time doesn't duplicate everything, only adds that the same thing occurs agin but at a different timestamp.
+So you can enter the same command over and over again and `his' will only log it as occurring at different timestamps; it won't duplicate everything.
+This even holds true for arguments (parts of a command line).
+E.g., two commands `ls -l /tmp' and 'ls -l /usr' will be stored by re-using the parts 'ls' and '-l'.
 See also the data model section below.

   Importing
   ---------

-    Exporting and listing can be used together, e.g. when syncing stored commands between different machines:
+    Exporting and listing can be used together, e.g. to sync lists between different machines:
         his -c0 | ssh user@remotesystem his -i
-    (Remember that for a full export, you want --count=0 or -c0, since the arbitrary default is 20.)
+    (For a full export, you want --count=0 or -c0, since the arbitrary default is 20.)

     Or, you can ask the 'remote side' what its most recent timestamp is, and export only from that point on: